Harm Reduction Programs

 The impact of harm reduction programs, both positive and negative, on patients and the public should be rigorously evaluated before widespread implementation.
 Evaluation should focus on benefits (such as reduced hospitalizations) but also harms arising from diversion and unsupervised injection.

-• Harm reduc:on programs should have resources and processes in place to facilitate rapid entry into treatment and recovery programs.
+- Harm reduction programs should have resources and processes in place to facilitate rapid entry into treatment and recovery programs.